-Germans have become increasingly negative about past progress.
-Currently, seven in ten Germans think the world has got worse in the last 20 years.
+Over the last four years, the Japanese have become increasingly negative about global progress, Two in three now think that the world has got worse in the last 20 years.

 Over the last 20 years, has the world got better, worse, or stayed about the same?